Clara-liu/get_formant_praat/README.md

 It is especially useful when your intervals of interest contain sub-intervals of interest, as well as when there are non-voiced portions that need to be retained in the final data.
 The labelled voiceless portions will have blank formant values and will show up as NaN in pandas and NA in R.

+A trimming algorithm adapted from [FormantPro](http://www.homepages.ucl.ac.uk/~uclyyix/FormantPro/) is used to smooth out irregular spikes or dips in the signal.

-The script implements a simple unweighted rectangular smoothing algorithms as shown below:
+The script also implements a simple unweighted rectangular smoothing algorithms as shown below:
 ![Smoothing_equation](equation.png)

 The image below shows one scenario where this tool might be useful.

 ![Praat UI example](examples/example.png)